emolter/pylanetary/CONTRIBUTING.rst

 Contributing to Pylanetary
 ==========================

-Please see `astropy's contributing guildelines
-<http://www.astropy.org/contribute.html>`__ for a general guide to the
+Thanks for considering making a contribution!
-workflow involving git, etc.  Everything below is pylanetary-specific.

 Contribution Workflow
 ---------------------
-If you are considering making a contribution, please follow these steps:
+If you are considering making a contribution, please follow the steps below.
+The tutorial on the `GitHub flow <https://docs.github.com/en/get-started/quickstart/github-flow>`__ may be helpful if you are new to git and GitHub.

- * Open an issue describing the problem you intend to solve or the new feature you intend to build
+ * Open an issue `here <https://github.com/emolter/pylanetary/issues>`__ describing the problem you intend to solve or the new feature you intend to build.
+We are pretty lax about how issues are presented or formatted, but it still might be useful to look through `the issues quickstart <https://docs.github.com/en/issues/tracking-your-work-with-issues/quickstart>`__.

- * Make a fork the main branch of the repository and do your development there
+ * Make a fork the main branch of the repository.
+See the `contributing quickstart <https://docs.github.com/en/get-started/quickstart/contributing-to-projects>`__ for the recommended workflow and git commands.
+See the `forking quickstart <https://docs.github.com/en/get-started/quickstart/fork-a-repo>`__ for a more detailed tutorial about forking, including setup for synchronizing with the upstream branch.

+ * Make your changes or new development.
+Please see the New Features section below, and start a conversation in the comments of the issue you submitted if you have questions about how best to implement your changes.

  * Open a draft pull request.
-We strongly encourage you to do this early in development
+We strongly encourage you to do this early in development.
+The workflow to do this is also in the `contributing quickstart <https://docs.github.com/en/get-started/quickstart/contributing-to-projects>`__.
+It is helpful if you `link the pull request to the issue you opened <https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue>`__.

- * When you are ready, request a review!
+ * When you are ready, request a review of the pull request.
+Please understand that some changes are nearly always requested upon first review.

 New Features
 ------------
-We welcome any and all new features!
+We welcome new features!

 Tests are highly encouraged, but can be built up over time.
 At least one example use is necessary for a new module to be accepted.